Why use Swish Swimming?

 Who should I talk to about my child’s progress?

 Questions and comments during your child's lesson is often counterproductive.
 As you will observe, our instructors are extremely involved teaching in the pool.
-If you have any questions with regards to your child’s progress, we suggest you email email@example.com.
-We will then forward your email to the respective instructor who will get in touch with you directly by phone or email.
+If you have any questions with regards to your child’s progress, we suggest you email firstname.lastname@example.org.
+We will then forward your email to the respective instructor and the customer service team will come back to you.

 What do you need to know about my child?